 Tales from the Yawning Portal ($34) brings back old-school dungeon crawls from prior editions, updating them for D&D 5th Edition.
 Classics include the Hidden Shrine of Tamoachan, the Sunless Citadel, White Plume Mountain, and the infamous Tomb of Horrors.

-Tal'Dorei Campaign Setting (apostrophes included at no extra charge) for $26.
+For fans of Critical Role, you can now play in Matthew Mercer’s world, the Tal'Dorei Campaign Setting (apostrophes included at no extra charge) for $26.

 Or if Tolkien is more your thing, Cubicle 7 has converted its One Ring game to D&D 5th Edition rules with Adventures in Middle Earth.
 If you've wanted to play a low fantasy version of D&D, especially set in Tolkien's universe, this is probably right up your alley.

 In the accessories category, there is the newly revised Dungeon Master's Screen Reincarnated ($10), the thick, folding cardboard D&D Adventure Grid (more than just a battle mat at $20) and the venerable, but still available D&D Dungeon Tiles: Wilderness Master Set ($18), soon to be reprinted along with the Dungeon and City master sets.

 But it’s not all about D&D role-playing.
 Wizards of the Coast has expanded the brand into some really amazing board games.

 |Wrath of Ashardalon miniatures|